Air Conditioner Repair Checklist

 - Switch off electricity fully at the breaker or outside switch.

 - Remove plant waste around the AC.
 Once you’ve gotten rid of larger refuse within a two-foot range, you can use a fine-bristled brush or vacuum to carefully clean the equipment’s fins.
-Bent fins can also impact performance, so you can attempt to correct them with a blunt knife.
+Bent fins can also impact performance.

 - Use a hose nozzle to slowly take off dirt on the fins from inside the unit.
 Make sure to avoid getting liquid on the fan motor.